JNSStudios/ToonTuber-Player/README.md

    - if you are running this as a compiled EXE file, you should be all set!

+## Project Files and Structure

+- **assets/** - contains the images and sounds used in the program, as well as the image examples in this README.

+- **Template Tuber/** - an example folder for how a ToonTuber should be structured.
+For more details, view the "Tuber Example README" inside this folder.

+- **Jay ToonTuber/** - my own personal ToonTuber that I created for developing this program.
+Use it to play around with it and see how it works!

+- **debug.py** - A Python class that contains debugging-related methods.
+If the Player is run in debug mode, it will print out debugging information to the console and to a log file.

+- **file_reading.py** - A Python class that contains methods for reading and writing to files.
+Primarily used for the JSON files that ToonTubers use.

+- **LICENSE** - This project uses the GNU General Public License.
+See the LICENSE file for more details.

+- **player.py** - Contains the visual display that the user sees.

+- **README.md** - this file.

+- **requirements.txt** - a list of all the Python libraries that this program uses.
+Use this to install all the libraries at once.

+- **setup.py** - similar use as "requirements.txt," but this is used for compiling the program into an EXE file.

+- **toontuber.py** - a Class file that contains all the methods and structures pertaining to the ToonTuber system.

+- **toontuberEditor.py** - `NOT FINISHED YET,` but this would be the program that would allow users to create their own ToonTubers without having to manually edit the JSON files, using a GUI.

 ## A guide to making your own ToonTuber JSON
 **(since the editor program doesn't exist yet)**